Behavioural Strategies for Improved Sleep

 Avoid alcohol in the evening

 Although alcohol can help a person fall asleep, it can cause “rebound stimulation”, which wakes a person up or causes fitful sleep.
-It blocks REM and restorative sleep, so you wake up feeling tired.
+Alcohol also interferes with the restorative function of sleep, so the sleep you do get will not be restful.

 Avoid long naps